Overview of Net Promoter Score (NPS)

-The score forms the basis of a system that focuses a company on customer loyalty through customer and employee relationships.
+The NPS Score forms the basis of a system that focuses a company on customer loyalty through customer and employee relationships.
 It works as an echo chamber for defining cultural values, has influence over core economics and it commands a strategic commitment from top executives down through the ranks.

 Beyond the composite score, the underlying elements provide context for the overall rating.
 Companies analyze the comments to determine whether they can make improvements.